All Episodes

 Wow.

-And and so that that kind of thing, although rare because uh that we didn't get that many requests because people didn't think it was possible, those who did, I mean, people were FedExing books to us from their homes.
+And so that kind of thing, although rare because we didn't get them any requests because people didn't think it was possible, those who did, I mean, people were FedExing books to us from their homes.

 That's what I thought.